tkarabela/ensight-reader/docs/source/design-howto.rst

 - supports some features that ensight-reader currently does not (eg. structured parts)
 - has more high-level API, can do much more with the data (eg. interpolate node/element data, save to different formats, show in 3D viewport, ...)
-- does not support partial reading of parts
+- did not support partial reading of parts for a long time (as of VTK 9.4, this is implemented in ``vtkEnSightGoldCombinedReader``)
 - does not support memory-mapped access
 - converts the data into VTK datastructures (``vtkUnstructuredGrid``, etc.)